Pathfinder -- Navigating and Analyzing Chemical Reaction Networks with an Efficient Graph-based Approach: Results and Discussion

 \begin{rxnalign} \ce{I2 + H2O <=>& HI + HIO} \\ \ce{2HIO <=>& I2O + H2O} \\ \ce{I2O + H2O <=>& HIO2 + HI} \\ \ce{HIO2 + HIO <=>& HIO3 + HI} \end{rxnalign}

-To illustrate the operation of \textsc{Pathfinder}, we evaluated the literature path starting from \ce{I2} and \ce{H2O} (left hand side of \ref{R14}) to \ce{HIO3} (right hand side of \ref{R17}).
+To illustrate the operation of \textsc{Pathfinder}, we evaluated the literature path starting from \ce{I2} and \ce{H2O} (left-hand side of reaction~\ref{R14}) to \ce{HIO3} (right-hand side of reaction~\ref{R17}).
 This corresponds to the disproportionation of \ce{I2}.
 Exchanging start and end of the path yields the comproportionation of \ce{HI} and \ce{HIO3}.
 We compare the literature path and its length to the shortest path found by \textsc{Pathfinder} for both directions, shown in Fig.~\ref{fig:resultsPath}, in the following sections.
 More detailed \textsc{Pathfinder} output on all paths is given in the SI.